Write and run SwiftUI

 Live preview tap the buttons

 Our compiler.
 Our UIIR.
 Our renderer.
 Our diff engine.
 All under one roof in 71K lines of C — no React, no Web Components, no proprietary runtime.
 The same pipeline you'd target a phone with, just landing on a canvas instead of CoreAnimation.
-Open the full playground →
+Open in Studio →

 Bonus · MSL → WGSL on the side